Singoalla (novel): Plot

 Singoalla is set in the 1340s and 1350s and is about the love between the knight's son Erland and Singoalla, a girl of the Romani people who set camp for a few days near Erland's father's castle.
 Their first meeting is by the stream that runs through the forest belonging to the castle.
 Their meeting is short as the Romani leave again that evening, but Erland cannot forget Singoalla after this.
 When her people return a year later and ask Erland's father to set up camp in his forest for a week while they wait for another group, Erland sees his chance to meet her again.
 During this week, the young couple meet every evening and their love grows.

-One evening they decide to marry by a sacred vow to each other, but Sindoalla's fiancé Assim sees them and tells her father everything.
-The newlyweds then go and talk to Sinoalla's father and it is decided that Erland will come with the Romani as they will leave on the same night.
+One evening they decide to marry by a sacred vow to each other, but Singoalla's fiancé Assim sees them and tells her father everything.
+The newlyweds then go and talk to Singoalla's father and it is decided that Erland will come with the Romani as they will leave on the same night.
 What they don't know is that the Romani people have stolen goods from the monastery where Erland was schooled and when the company has come a bit along the way, Erland's people catch up with them to take these things back.
 Assim's mother has already poisoned Erland, with the people behind her, and leaves the monks to choose between the goods and Erland.
 The people of the area choose to take Erland back home while the wandering people continue their journey.
 When Erland comes back to consciousness, he thinks that Singoalla was in on it all and therefore begins to hate her above all else.
 He marries Helena, who has been his betrothed since childhood, and they have a son together.
 What he doesn't know is that Singoalla has been abducted by her father and that she had been told by Assim that Erland had died.
 She then chooses to live with Assim, but not as husband and wife, as Assim follows her as her slave.